karlseguin/http.zig/readme.md

 If you're looking for a higher level web framework with more included functionality, consider [JetZig](https://www.jetzig.dev/) which is built on top of httpz.

 # Why not std.http.Server
 `std.http.Server` is slow.
 Exactly how slow depends on what you're doing and how you're testing.
 There are many Zig HTTP server implementations.
 Most wrap `std.http.Server` and tend to be slow; slower than Sinatra.
-A few wrap some C libraries and are much faster (though some of these are slow too!). http.zig is written in Zig, without using `std.http.Server`.
-On an M2, a basic request can hit 110K requests per seconds.
+A few wrap C libraries and are faster (though some of these are slow too!).

+http.zig is written in Zig, without using `std.http.Server`.
+On an M2, a basic request can hit 140K requests per seconds.

 # Usage